-Heavy Vehicle Safety and Productivity Program
+Heavy Vehicle Safety and Productivity Programme

-The Heavy Vehicle Safety and Productivity Program (HVSPP) is an Australian Government initiative established under the Nation Building (National Land Transport) Act 2009 (the Act) to improve safety and productivity outcomes of heavy vehicle operations across Australia.
+The Heavy Vehicle Safety and Productivity Programme (HVSPP) is an Australian Government initiative established under the Nation Building (National Land Transport) Act 2009 (the Act) to improve safety and productivity outcomes of heavy vehicle operations across Australia.

 Heavy vehicles are involved in many serious accidents across Australia annually - “during the 12 months to September 2011, 230 people died from 204 fatal crashes involving heavy vehicles or buses” 1 and there is significant evidence linking such accidents with fatigue2.
 Drivers are also required to comply with heavy vehicle driver fatigue-related legislation which ensures that regular and effective rest breaks are taken during long journeys.

 The size of the heavy vehicle road freight task was 503 billion tonne kilometres in 20083, according to the National Transport Commission (NTC), and this is expected to reach 1,540 billion tonne kilometres by 20504.
 NTC argues that “improved productivity is the key to reducing the effect of the growing freight task on road safety, the environment and the amenity of our communities”.

 To reduce the number of accidents involving heavy vehicles (and the associated trauma and economic cost) and to improve the productivity of heavy vehicle operations, funding has been applied through the HVSPP to projects that directly improve conditions for heavy vehicle drivers.

 The first two rounds of the HVSPP provided $70 million in the period 2008-09 to 2011-12.
 The Government will provide a further $250 million to extend the Heavy Vehicle Safety and Productivity Program from 2012-13 to 2018-19.